So you’re looking for the best key organizer? I tested the most popular key organizers to see which ones are worth your money!

 Update: Jibbon may have improved on Orbitkey’s design by eliminating the plastic screw on the outside of the key organizer.
 Click here for our full review.

-I love how easy it is to set up and remove keys – something that comes in handy when you don’t want to take your whole keychain with you (like when you take a walk to go for a jog).
+I also love how easy it is to set up and remove keys.
+It comes in handy when you don’t want to take your whole keychain with you.
+(Such as when you take a walk to go for a jog.)

 Also, since it has a button closure, it’s not very convenient to use (compared to the Bellroy’s magnetic closure, for example).